-Response Policy: Please contact me by email, and cc my Associate and TA.

-We are usually able to respond to your queries within 24 hours.
-Please specify in your communication if you need my personal response to your initial query.
+Response Policy: Please contact me by email, and cc my Associate and TA, and we are usually able to respond to your queries within 24 hours.

-Course Associate: TBD

-Office Hours: As needed, by appointment on campus or via zoom.
+Course Associate: Francesca Belluomini, fb2662@columbia.edu As needed, by appointment on campus or zoom.